Evile: Enter the Grave (2007–2009)

 In February and March 2008, Evile supported thrash metal band Megadeth on the European leg of their Tour of Duty and the UK leg of their Gigantour, opening for American deathcore band Job for a Cowboy.
+In 2008, they played the UK's Bloodstock festival alongside headliners Opeth and Dimmu Borgir.
 The band was received warmly throughout the respective tours, and on the final date, they briefly joined Megadeth on stage at the Hugennottenhalle in Frankfurt to sing the heavy metal anthem "Peace Sells".
 In March 2008, Evile's track "Thrasher" was featured on the Wii, Xbox 360, and PlayStation 3 video game Rock Band as downloadable content (part of the "Earache Thrash Pack").
 In April 2008, the band embarked on a European tour alongside thrash veterans Exodus.
 During the tour, they allowed a 14-year-old fan to join them on stage to perform "Enter the Grave", and on a few occasions they joined Exodus in backing vocals on "The Toxic Waltz," which was followed by the members of Exodus handing their instruments over to Evile to close the set.

 On 8 October the release of Evile's first official Music Video.
 The video was "Thrasher", a song from their debut album, and was directed by Dan Fernbach (who directed bands such as Bullet for My Valentine).
 Also on 8 October the re-release of Evile's Enter the Grave via Earache Records.
 Included in the package was a lengthy DVD, Evile guitar pick (with three alternate designs), A woven patch and three bonus tracks.

 The band later announced they would provide support to Satyricon on their European "Tour of Nero" in November/December 2008.
-Unfortunately, On 19 November 2008, while on the tour, lead guitarist Ol Drake reportedly collapsed due to health issues.
+On 19 November 2008, while on the tour, lead guitarist Ol Drake reportedly collapsed due to health issues.
 His jaw was fractured and the under-side of his chin was cut open.
 Evile were forced to cancel their appearances on the remainder of the tour.
 He then had to have his jaw wired shut for two weeks for healing.